Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Cryogenic dissociator

 It is useful to consider what happens with the helium film and its vapor in the cryogenic dissociator during and after the RF discharge pulse.
-In a typical operation with H described in a previous work of the Turku group \cite{semakin2025}, the discharge is driven by RF pulses of $\sim1$ ms length followed by $\sim20$ ms OFF time.
-The RF power is adjusted to maximum, which the dilution refrigerator can tolerate but is lower than the threshold for full evaporation of the helium film inside the dissociator chamber.
-The power $\approx20$~mW released in the dissociator resonator during the 1 ms RF pulse is sufficient to evaporate $\approx3\cdot10^{-7}$ moles of $^{4}$He which has $\approx70$~J/mole latent heat of evaporation at 0.6~K~\cite{RusselDonnelly}.
+In a typical operation with H~\cite{semakin2025}, the discharge is driven by RF pulses of $\sim1$~ms length followed by $\sim20$~ms off time.
+The RF power is adjusted to the maximum value, which the dilution refrigerator can tolerate but is lower than the threshold for full evaporation of the helium film inside the dissociator chamber.
+The energy released in the dissociator resonator during the 1~ms RF pulse is sufficient to evaporate $\approx3\cdot10^{-7}$ moles of $^{4}$He which has a latent heat of evaporation of $\approx70$~J/mole at 0.6~K~\cite{RusselDonnelly}.
 This is nearly half of the total amount of helium that covers the walls of the dissociator.
-During the operation of the dissociator its average temperature increases from 0.6 to $\approx0.64$~K, which leads to an increase in the $^4$He vapor pressure in the chamber from $4.5\cdot10^{15}$ cm$^{-3}$ to $1.05\cdot10^{16}$~cm$^{-3}$~\cite{Dijk1960, Kaufman1993}.
+During operation, the dissociator's average temperature increases from 0.6 to $\approx0.64$~K, leading to an increase in the $^4$He vapor density in the chamber from $4.5\cdot10^{15}$ cm$^{-3}$ to $1.05\cdot10^{16}$~cm$^{-3}$~\cite{Dijk1960, Kaufman1993}.
 We used here the average temperatures during pulsed operation measured by a thermometer at the dissociator body.
 Obviously, the temperature during the pulse is somewhat higher, and therefore the estimate above represents a lower bound for the density of helium vapor during the pulse.

+We can estimate the upper limit if we assume that all of the liquid evaporated during the pulse is instantly converted into vapor filling the dissociator volume of 13~cm$^{-3}$.
+This gives a vapor density of $1.4\cdot10^{16}$~cm$^{-3}$, quite close to the lower bound estimate.
+Close match of these bounds indicates that the vapor temperature is close to the dissociator's body temperature of 0.64 K.